Part I: Keloid and Hypertrophic scars before and after treatment

 Fig.3.
 Hypertrophic scar before and after treatment with silicone scar sheets

-Different ointments are applied depending on functional purpose: antibacterial, normalizing blood circulation, reducing or stimulating collagen synthesis, diluting wound environment, boosting immunity of the wound area, etc. To this end Kelo-cote, Dermatix, Strataderm, MedGel, Kelofibrase, Scarguard, Contractubex, Aldara, among others are applied.
-Each individual case surely requires a consultation with the attending physician to select the necessary cream or ointment, because some products are capable of not only improving, but as well as of worsening the scar condition.
-Topical therapy is usually applied either in parallel to, or after mechanical treatment methods.
+Some creams and gels can reduce a hypertrophic scar but there is no “scar cream” or “scar gel” which can resolve keloid scar.
+Different creams and gels are applied depending on functional purpose: antibacterial, normalizing blood circulation, reducing or stimulating collagen synthesis, increasing wound immunity, etc. To this end Kelo-cote, Dermatix, Strataderm, MedGel, Kelofibrase, Scarguard, Contractubex, Aldara, among others are applied.
+Each individual case surely requires a consultation with the attending physician to select the necessary cream or ointment.
+There is because, the some gels can not improve, but worsen the condition of the scar.

 Ablative lasers produce a high relapse rate (90-100%) when applied in hypertrophic scars and keloids treatment.
 Clinical efficacy with vascular (non-ablative) laser applied in hypertrophic scars treatment constitutes 75-95%, keloids – 60-70%.
 Primary task of laser treatment is to fuse the vessels providing nutrition to the scar.